berthemoose/berthemoose/README.md

 ## Hi there 👋

 My name is Bartosz and I'm currently a Computer Science student at the University of Gdańsk.
+I also build web apps for commercial clients as a freelancer, currently open to collaborate on the next project.

+I am currently learning the foundations of Computer Science, which mostly co-relate with my current course work.

+In 2023 I graduated with a BA in Music Production from the British and Irish Institute of Modern Music.
+In my hitherto music works I've been largely inspired by artists like Brian Eno, Holly Herndon, and the Beatles.

 <!--
 **berthemoose/berthemoose** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.